Mahalakshmi-24/dsgn270-a2/README.md

 ### Website summary:

-   * Shein is a international fashion e-commerce platform (via SHEIN). ...
-     While the brand focuses heavily on women's fashion, it does offer items for men, as well as home décor, shoes, and accessories.
+   * Shein is a international fashion e-commerce platform While the brand focuses heavily on women's fashion, it does offer items for men, as well as home décor, shoes, and accessories.
+There is even a pet section which offers everything from coats and hats to plush toys and leashes.The shein cloths are mostly cheapest in price.